-Purchasing Decision and Its Definition
+Purchasing Decision and Its Definition 54

-Purchasing decision (i.e. buying decision) is the selection from two or more alternatives of the purchasing decision choice, which means that whenever one wants to make a decision, there should be some alternative options available.
-The decision to purchase can lead to how the process is carried out in the decision (Schiffman and Kanuk, 2008).
+Purchasing decision (i.e. buying decision) is the selection from 5 wo or more alternatives of the purchasing decision choice, which means that whenever one wants to make a decision, there should be some alternative options available.
+The decision to purchase can lead to how the process is carried out in the decision (Schiffman and K 5 uk, 2008).

 Setiadi (2003) defines that the core of consumer decision-making is a process of integration that combines knowledge to evaluate two or more alternative behaviors, then choose one of them.
-The results of this integration process is an option presented cognitively as a desire to behave.
+The results of this 2 egration process is an option presented cognitively as a desire to behave.

-According to Engel (1995) purchasing decision is a process to formulate various alternativemeasures to impose choices on one of the alternatives.
-While Kotler and Keller (2011) defines purchasing decision as a problem solving process that consists of analyzing or recognizing the need and desire, information retrieval, assessment resources, the selection of alternative purchases, purchasing decisions, and behavior after purchase.
+According to Engel (1995) purchasing decision is a process to formulate various alternativemeasures mpose choices on one of the alternatives.
+While Kotler and Keller (2011) defines purchasing decision as a problem solving process that coss to fanalyzing or recognizing the need and desire, information retrieval, assessment resources, the selection of alternative purchases, purchasing decisions, and behavior after p 8 hase.

-Based on the definition above, it can be concluded that purchasing decision is a consumer behavior which draws how consumer determine his/her choice of products and services as the process of selecting alternatives to achieve his/her satisfaction of needs and desires, including problem recognition, information search, evaluation of alternatives purchase, purchasing decisions, and behavior after purchase.
+Based on the definition above, it can be concluded that purchasing decision is a consumer behavior which draws how consumer determine his/her choice of products 44 services as the process of selecting alternatives to achieve his/her satisfaction of needs and desires, including problem recognition, information search, evaluation of alternatives purchase, purchasing decisions, and behavior after purchase.